cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ## Expire games handler

 With the callbacks in place, it is time to code the expiration properly.

+### Prepare the main loop

 In `ForfeitExpiredGames`, it is a matter of looping through the FIFO, starting from the head, and handling games that are expired.
 You can stop at the first active game, as all those that come after are also active thanks to the careful updating of the FIFO.

 1. Prepare useful information: